 Herbs and Spices: These are not only the best way to flavor your food but are an important source of nutrients.

 Fruit: While fruits are nutritious they are still high in natural sugars and you do not want to overeat them, especially if you have weight or low blood sugar issues.
 I recommend 1-3 serves a day.

 Nuts and Seeds: These are nutrient powerhouses and I recommend eating a handful a day of unsalted natural nuts and seeds.

-Coffee and Tea: These are ok in moderation but avoid the dairy milk and sugar that many people like to add!
-If you experience fatigue or insomnia it would be a good idea to avoid for the 30 days due to the affect that caffeine has on your adrenals.
+Coffee and Tea: These are ok in moderation but avoid dairy milk and sugar that many people like to add!
+If you experience fatigue or insomnia it would be a good idea to avoid for the 30 days due to the effect that caffeine has on your adrenals.

 Now for the controversial foods to avoid list!
 Some of these foods like industrially processed seed oils I believe should never be eaten, but some of these foods like dairy and legumes some people tolerate very well, and they can be nutritious, but for some people they create inflammation and the best way to find out if they do is to avoid them for 30 days.

 Dairy: This includes milk, cheese, and yogurt from cow’s, goats or sheep, the one exception would be ghee as it has had the lactose and casein removed.

 Grains: This obviously contains all the gluten-containing grains like wheat, spelt, rye, barley, oats plus other grains like rice and quinoa.
 While many people feel better for avoiding gluten grains for the 30 days we are going to avoid all grains and then you can test grains like rice and see how they make you feel after eating them